ZoopEcoEvo/spatiotemp_genomics/Output/Reports/report.md

 during this project, nor were copepods individually preserved after the experiments.
 These early season CTmax values are included as a point of comparison.
 Individual measurements are shown in small points for each collection.
-The large point indicates the median value.
+The large points indicate the median values for each collection.

 ``` r
 mean_ctmax = full_data %>%